There's a bunch of Mayberry happenings to report. We'll start with upcoming events.

 We also have links in our "Liked by this Page" section to the pages of several TAGSRWC chapters on Facebook (including the Goober and Gomer Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days, the Andy Griffith Museum, TAGS actors and others.

-And don't forget: Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
-Check it out for the latest Mayberry items and merchandise news.
+Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+It features all the latest in Mayberry items and merchandise news.

 **** Post Note ****